 - Google Docs (Google Drive) [FREE] – I use Google Doc spreadsheets extensively to manage elements of my project, e.g. to track productivity.

 - iDoneThis – an online diary service, which prompts you by sending you a scheduled daily reminder.
 It helps to stay disciplined about journalling and aids reflection at the end of the day about daily progress.

 - Classic Calendar [FREE] – a bare-bones desktop calendar application with text-only interface.
 The great thing about this app is its simplicity.
-I use it for planning and tracking my daily work, as it happens, for my main project only.
-It’s good to have this separated from all the noise created by personal, family, work etc. appointments in Google Calendar.
+However, I switched to Gingko for tracking my daily PhD project-specific to-dos.

 Collaboration and communication: